By Phill Marder

 No one before or since sounded like Donovan and his recordings, particularly the “Sunshine Superman” and “Mellow Yellow” albums, stand up to any recordings made even today.
 They remain as distinctive now as they were back then.

 Donovan was close to the Beatles, contributing lyric help on several key tracks through the years.
 In addition, “Hurdy Gurdy Man,” supposedly marked the first occasion the instrumental portion of Led Zeppelin worked together.
-Jimmy Page, who had played earlier on “Sunshine Superman,” contributed guitar work, John Paul Jones played bass and arranged the track and John Bonham claimed to have contributed some of the track’s distinctive drum work, though Clem Clatini is known to have drummed on the track.
+Jimmy Page, who had played earlier on "Sunshine Superman," is rumored to have contributed guitar work and John Bonham claimed to have contributed some of the track's distinctive drum work, but John Paul Jones, who played bass and arranged the track said Clem Cattini drummed and Alan Parker played guitar and that was it.
 Later Donovan’s lead vocal led the Jeff Beck Group on its biggest single hit, “Goo Goo Barabajagal (Love Is Hot).”

 A major staple of the British Invasion, Donovan placed 17 singles on the Hot 100, a dozen reaching the top 40 with three climbing to the top five – “Sunshine Superman” (#1), “Mellow Yellow” (#2) and “Hurdy Gurdy Man” (#5).
 Ten LPs cracked the top 30 between 1965 and 1973, including the two-record set “A Gift From A Flower To A Garden.”
 But his success was not limited to the U.S., with sales particularly strong in his homeland and across Europe and particularly Australia, pushing him into the upper echelon of record sellers – both albums and singles – on the all-time list.
 His compositions were also covered, The Animals recording of “Hey Gyp” being one of their strongest efforts and “Museum” proving a hit for Herman’s Hermits.